cisagov/development-guide/project_setup/skeleton-list.md

 configurations and dependencies across the organization.

 The [`gh-skeleton`](https://github.com/cisagov/gh-skeleton) is
-a custom tool that provides the ability to easily start new projects from existing library of skeleton repositories.
+a GitHub CLI (`gh`) extension that provides the ability to easily start new projects from existing library of skeleton repositories.

 - To skeletonize an existing repository, please see the guide to